Doritos Chips Were Invented By?

 Answer: A Disneyland Chef

-Since then Doritos have gone on to become the single best selling non-potato chip of all time, second in all chip sales only to Frito-Lay’s other popular chip, the ubiquitous Lay’s Potato Chip.
+Since then, Doritos have gone on to become the single best selling non-potato chip of all time, second in all chip sales only to Frito-Lay’s other popular chip, the ubiquitous Lay’s Potato Chips.
 That’s a pretty great return on a recipe intended to use up surplus tortillas, if we do say so ourselves.